troegerj/calibration-paper/AAO/PINN/app/README.md

-# Parametric physics-informed neural networks for model calibration
+# Inverse physics-informed neural networks for model calibration

-This repository provides the research code for the calibration of a linear elastic constitutive model from full-field displacement data using parametric physics-informed neural networks.
+This repository provides the research code for the calibration of a linear elastic constitutive model from full-field displacement data using inverse physics-informed neural networks.

 This code is supposed to be executed in a [*Singularity container*](https://sylabs.io).
 You can find the [installation instructions](#installation) below.